Rai-Flora/Rai-Flora/README.md

 - 👋 Hi, I’m @Rai-Flora
-- 👀 I’m interested in growing flowers
+- 👀 I’m interested in growing flowers, particularly focusing on cultivating a variety of blooms that can enhance both the aesthetic and ecological value of any garden.
+This project aims to document my journey in flower gardening
 - 🌱 I’m currently learning how to grow dianthus
 - 💞️ I’m looking to collaborate on designing interactive educational content for new and experienced gardeners
 - 📫 How to reach me https://raiflora.com.ua/